 - Department of Labor

 - One or more members from the intelligence community, appointed by the Director of National Intelligence

 - National Security Council

 - Office of Science and Technology Policy

 - Office of the United States Trade Representative

-Dr. Paul Doremus, NOAA Fisheries Deputy Assistant Administrator for Operations, is the current Chair of the Working Group in coordination with Deputy Chairs, Professor Maxine Burkett, Deputy Assistant Secretary for Oceans, Fisheries and Polar Affairs from the Department of State, and Rear Admiral Scott Clendenin from the U.S. Coast Guard.
+Dr. Kelly Kryc, Deputy Assistant Secretary for International Fisheries, is the current Chair of the Working Group in coordination with Deputy Chairs, Professor Maxine Burkett, Deputy Assistant Secretary for Oceans, Fisheries and Polar Affairs from the Department of State, and Rear Admiral Scott Clendenin from the U.S. Coast Guard.

 Since its inaugural meeting on June 24, 2020, the working group has been discussing priority activities, as well as processes for identifying priority regions and priority flag states, engagement with stakeholders, reports to Congress, and working group structure.
 Tasks also include implementation of Section 5 of the Executive Order on Promoting American Seafood Competitiveness and Economic Growth, issued on May 7, 2020.

 The working group has developed a Work Plan—a living document to guide its day-to-day work, as well as serve as the foundation for the 5-year Strategic Plan.
 It contains a brief background, identifies subworking groups and task groups, lists the range of activities and associated tasks to combat IUU fishing, and describes areas for interagency collaboration.